Knossos from Agios Nikolaos

 What is the best way to visit Knossos from Agios Nikolaos?

-The best way to visit Knossos from Agios Nikolaos is an organized coach tour for ease, handling the drive west, a guide and usually the Heraklion museum, or driving yourself for freedom and an early start.
+The best way to visit Knossos from Agios Nikolaos is an organized coach tour for ease, handling the drive west, a guide and usually the Heraklion museum.
+Driving yourself is the alternative, giving freedom and an early start.

-For most travellers staying in Agios Nikolaos, the best way to visit Knossos is either an organized coach tour or driving yourself, depending on your priorities.
-A coach tour takes the burden of the westward drive off your shoulders, lets you relax, and bundles in an expert guide, usually the Heraklion museum, and often skip-the-line entry, all neatly timed.
-It is the gentlest, most convenient option.
+The best way to visit Knossos from Agios Nikolaos is either an organized coach tour or driving yourself, depending on your priorities.
+A coach tour takes the burden of the westward drive off your shoulders and lets you relax.
+It bundles in an expert guide, usually the Heraklion museum, and often skip-the-line entry, all neatly timed.
+It is the gentlest, most convenient option for most travellers staying in the town.

 Frequently Asked Questions